 If you work at a company, whether it’s a startup or a large corporation, you’re sure to be more than familiar with the word “pitch”.
-As of several years ago, it has been the replacement for the traditional business presentation.
+Several years ago, it has been the replacement for the traditional business presentation.

 What is a pitch?

-Basically, a company pitch is: a short presentation where we describe a company, regardless of the type of business it does and the degree to which its central business idea has been developed.
+Basically, a business pitch is a short presentation where we describe a company, regardless of the type of business it does and the degree to which its central business idea has been developed.

 Before you begin creating your business pitch model, you’ll need to focus on: